davesag/amqp-delegate/README.md

 const { makeDelegator } = require('amqp-delegate')

 const delegator = makeWorker({
-  exchange: <the name of the exchange to use> — defaults to '',
   url: <the url of the amqp server> - defaults to ampq://localhost,
   onError: err => { // optional
     console.error('A connection error happened', err) // or do something clever